AAli107/Consyl-Engine/README.md

-Here are the list of variables that is not placed when creating your GameObject:
+Here is the list of variables that are not placed when creating your GameObject:

-1. **friction** - It will slow down the Object from it's velocity.
+1. **friction** - It will slow down the Object from its velocity.
 The higher the number, the faster the GameObject would decelerate.
-2. **gravityStrength** - It will determine how strong is the gravity for the GameObject.
+2. **gravityStrength** - It will determine how strong the gravity of the GameObject.
 3. **speed** - This is the velocity of the GameObject which is stored as a Vector2 variable.
-4. **isOverlapping** - A variable you shouldn't change or set it to anything, because that will become true if the GameObject overlaps with other GameObject's collision box.
-It will only work if detectOverlap variable is true.
+4. **isOverlapping** - A variable you shouldn't change or set to anything, because that will become true if the GameObject overlaps with another GameObject's collision box.
+It will only work if the detectOverlap variable is true.
 5. **isVisible** - This variable allows you to change whether the player can see your Game Object texture or not.

 There are some methods inside GameObjects you use to control them which are listed below:

-1. **AddVelocity(Vector2 addedVelocity)** - Will add more speed to the GameObject's velocity.
+1. **AddVelocity(Vector2 addedVelocity)** - This will add more speed to the GameObject's velocity.
 2. **AddLocation(Vector2 addedLocation)** - Will add values to the coordinates of the GameObject.
 3. **Teleport(Vector2 newLoc, bool resetSpeed)** - Will move the GameObject to a desired location, while asking you if you want to reset the velocity or not.
 4. **IsObjectOverlapping()** - It will return the `isOverlapping` variable.